 Bardoc Gold share price volatility

 Beta is a measure of a share's volatility in relation to the market.
-The market (AU average) beta is 1, while Bardoc Gold's is 1.1976.
-This would suggest that Bardoc Gold's shares are a little bit more volatile than the average for this exchange and represent, relatively-speaking, a slightly higher risk (but potentially also market-beating returns).
+The market (AU average) beta is 1, while Bardoc Gold's is 0.9769.
+This would suggest that Bardoc Gold's shares are less volatile than average (for this exchange).

 Bardoc Gold overview

 Bardoc Gold Limited engages in the exploration and development of mineral properties in Australia.
 The company primarily explores for gold and manganese deposits.
-Its flagship project is the Bardoc Gold Project located in the Eastern Goldfields of Western Australia.
+Its flagship project is the Bardoc Gold project covering an area of 250 square kilometers located in the Eastern Goldfields region of Western Australia.
 The company was formerly known as Spitfire Materials Limited and changed its name to Bardoc Gold Limited in November 2018.
-Bardoc Gold Limited was founded in 2007 and is based in North Fremantle, Australia.
+Bardoc Gold Limited was incorporated in 2007 and is based in North Fremantle, Australia.

 Frequently asked questions

 Why is the a2 Milk (A2M) share price on a high?

 Shares in the trans-Tasman dairy company are down 55% over the last 12 months.

 Why has the Bank of Queensland (BOQ) share price stumbled?